jbarria-uach/ELEL329_cam_src_pub/README.md

-# USB camera video publisher
+# USB camera video publisher ROS Package

 This package contains just a ROS launch file intended to be called from a Raspberry Pi 3B.